-It is very much possible to visit Bur Dubai and Deira in one day.
-In our case, we took Dubai Metro to Deira and explored the different souqs (souks).
+It is very much possible to visit Bur Dubai and Deira in one day, but I would suggest staying in this area longer!
+In our case, we took Dubai Metro to Deira, checked into our hotel. and explored the different souqs (souks).
 Then we made our way to the Deira’s port and rode an abra across Dubai Creek in the late afternoon to Bur Dubai.
 The Creek during this time (just before sunset) looked stunning.
 Then we walked throughout Bur Dubai’s historical districts and souqs, staying until after sunset.
-We had to go back to the hotel to rest as we had an early flight to catch.
-But if you have time, you can have dinner at some of the great restaurants in the area.
+If you have time, you can have dinner at some of the great restaurants in the area.
 And there are quite a number of them; most of which are much, much cheaper than those situated in Dubai’s downtown area.

 So next time you are in Dubai, try to see the more cultural and historical parts of the city.
 By doing so, will really give you a more rounded Dubai travel experience and a different perspective about one of the fascinating destinations in the UAE.

 Where did we stay in Dubai?
 And why…??

 Although different tourists have different approaches to booking their rooms in a given city, we decided to book rooms in different areas of Dubai.
 We took a look at the size of the city and felt that it just wasn’t worth our time to be spending so long everyday commuting while we were there.
 Dubai is a big city that seems to extend for miles.
 So we solved the problem by staying at two different properties: The Ibis One Central Hotel and then the Ibis Al-Rigga Hotel.